Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         basic authentication HTTP AUTH [[!RFC7617]]
         or better methods like TLS client certificates MUST be used.
      6. The use of mutual authentication SHOULD be supported.
-        Client certificates SHALL chain to a trusted CA -todo reference- , or be self assigned.
+        Client certificates SHALL chain to a trusted CA , or be self assigned.
      7. As compatibility profile for the TLS encryption the ingest source SHOULD use the mozzilla intermediate compatibility profile [=MozillaTLS=].
-     8. In case of an authentication error .....
+     8. In case of an authentication error, the ingest source SHALL retry establishing the connection within a fixed time period with updated authentication credentials
      9. The  ingest source SHOULD terminate the [=HTTP POST=] request if data is not being sent at a rate commensurate with the MP4 fragment duration.